 1. Create and adhere to a comprehensive structure:

-Structure is important for children and teenagers.
-Teens might look resistant to structure, but secretly they need it almost as much as loving relationships.
-When teenagers resist structure, it is mostly due to the fact that it is forced on them without their consent or understanding of the benefits for them.
+A structured approach is important while teaching children and teenagers.
+They may seem resistant to the idea, but secretly they need it as much as a loving relationship.
+When young people resist structure, it's because it is either forced on them without their consent or without their understanding of the benefits of it.

-Structuring your class in a comprehensive way and sticking to that structure helps the teens to know what to expect.
-This understanding helps them to relax more into the present moment.
+Structuring your class in a comprehensive way and sticking to that pattern helps the students know what to expect.
+This understanding helps them to relax in the present moment.
 Often teachers feel the need to constantly generate new and different classes, but students often don’t actually like that.
 With structured consistency, students can measure their own successes (however they define that for themselves) and feel proud of their practice.

 Want to learn more about sequencing comprehensively?
 Check out our book Hatha Yoga for Teachers & Practitioners - A Comprehensive Guide to Holistic Sequencing